GovindRaj007/My_Portfolio/README.md

 # My_Portfolio
-a simple portfolio web page made using html,css and javascript.
+A simple portfolio web page made using html,css and javascript.
+I have written internal css code.

 #preview